 The couple will need to obtain a “NULLA OSTA” to be able to perform a legally valid wedding in Italy.
 Different countries require different procedures to release this “Nulla Osta” to let you get married in Italy.
 As a general rule, if a wedding is celebrated according to Italian regulations, it will also be valid in your native country (provided you can bring a Nulla Osta or something similar).

 Paperwork is to be prepared before you come, sometime while you are here and after you have left, depending on the nationality of each spouse.
 In all cases, timing is critical.

-GAY WEDDINGS IN ITALY
+GAY WEDDINGS IN ITALY – CIVIL UNIONS

-In Italy, gay weddings are not recognized by the law, but we can and do organize same-sex commitment wedding ceremonies.
-Our trusted officiates can perform very personalized symbolic weddings, and we can provide legal assistance in signing a private agreement stating mutual respect and obligations.
+Otherwise, our trusted officiates can perform very personalized symbolic weddings, and we can provide legal assistance in signing a private agreement stating mutual respect and obligations.